Questions and Answers

 Regarding helping with coping skills: refer to #3

-divorce.
-On my website, I have posted an
+website, I have posted an article on my

 Not always, but as we mature, we are often able to see their experience through our reality.
 Generally there is a maturing perspective the older one becomes.
 An individual whose reality is a near replication of their parents' reality and unable to form a more sophisticated view of the world will be limited by their parent(s) perspective.